 (3) The liquidator must report to the Court any default in complying with the requirements of section 475 of the Corporations Act.

-(4) In this rule —

-liquidator includes a provisional liquidator.
+(4) Unless the Court otherwise orders, a report filed by a liquidator under the Corporations Act section 475(7) is not available for inspection by any person.

+Note: A report filed by a liquidator under the Corporations Act section 475(7) may include commercial-in-confidence information that may not be inspected: see the Corporations Act section 1274(4G).

+[Rule 7.3 amended: SL 2021/121 r.
+18.]

 7.4.
 Liquidator to file certificate and copy of settled list of contributories (Corporations Act s.
 478)

 If, in a winding-up by the Court, a liquidator has settled and certified a list, or supplementary list, of contributories, the liquidator must, within 14 days after doing so, file the certificate and a copy of the list.